codepr/sol/README.md

 # Interval of time between one stats publish on $SOL topics and the subsequent
 stats_publish_interval 10s

-# SSL certs paths, certfile act as a flag as well to set TLS/SSL ON
+# SSL certs paths, cafile act as a flag as well to set TLS/SSL ON
 cafile /etc/sol/certs/ca.crt

 certfile /etc/sol/certs/cert.crt